Greenruhm/connect/docs/user-sign-in.md

 The Greenruhm Connect API includes a `handleSignInErrors` method for handling any errors thrown while the user is trying to sign in.

-`handleSignInErrors` can be imported from the Greenruhm Connect API like so:
+`signIn` and `handleSignInErrors` can be destructured from the Greenruhm Connect API:

 ```js
 const { signIn, handleSignInErrors } = connect({ apiKey: '<your-api-key>' });